NathanReuter/wander-weather-app/README.md

 ## Conclusion

 This project demonstrates a weather app that effectively fetches and caches temperature data while handling API rate limits and errors.
 Docker is used for easy setup, and Jest ensures a comprehensive test suite.

----

-This README now includes both `yarn` and `npm` commands as options.
-Let me know if you need any further modifications!